m2ouazar/Spring/README.md

 # SportPoints

 ## Description
-Welcome to [SportPoints], an engaging and entertaining multiple-choice game that challenges your knowledge in sports, and promises a load of fun!
+Welcome to SportPoints, an engaging and entertaining multiple-choice game that challenges your knowledge in sports, and promises a load of fun!
 This game is designed to captivate players of all levels.

 ## Table of Contents